jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Portal/portal.md

 - If validate function returns 0, the flag is returned from the portal.cgi

 ### Portal CGI, Disassemble validate() @ 0x401226
-Use radare2 to disassemble function *main* of portal.cgi (output is shortened for readability and additionally commented with ;;)
+Use radare2 to disassemble function *validate* of portal.cgi (output is shortened for readability and additionally commented with ;;)
 ```assembly
 r2 -q -c "pd 107 @ 0x401226" cgi-bin/portal.cgi
             0x00401226      55             push rbp